lucascmreis/design-sys-boilerplate/README.md

    - Add /// <reference types="vite/client" /> -> It helps typescript import some global types from vite

 > Because of cache on vite, it can throw some errors in vite install inside monorepo.
 Recommended to remove all node_modules and install again from root

+6. Add the tokens, react and eslint-config packages in docs dependencies.
+> If you change the folder where your stories are located, you should adjust in storybook/main.js the path in module.exports

+7. To customize the theme of storybook
+   - Create a file in .storybook folder the manager.js file
+   - import addons and themes plugin
+   - addons.setConfig({ theme: themes.dark})

+8. Set an external font in storybook
+   - copy the embedded code html
+   - past in file preview-head.html in .storybook folder
 ### Todo Components

 - [] Text